Rezeptbuch-Team/Rezeptbuch/docs/UserStories.md

 ## List online recipes
 As a cook,

-I want to see a list of online recipes, showing the name and image,
+I want to see a list of online recipes, showing the name and image, with a download button,

 So that I can discover new recipes to add to my cookbook.

 ## Filter online recipes
 As a cook,

-I want to filter the list of online recipes by categories like: main, dessert, vegan, gluten-free etc.
+I want to filter the list of online recipes by categories like: main, dessert, vegan, gluten-free etc., with a download button,

 So that I can discover new relevant recipes to add to my cookbook.

 ## Search online recipes
 As a cook,

-I want to search my list of online recipes by name,
+I want to search list of online recipes by name,

-So that I can easily find new recipes to add to my cookbook, that I am looking for.
+So that I can easily find new recipes to add to my cookbook, that I am looking for., with a download button,

+## Sort online recipes
+As a cook,

+I want to sort the list of online recipes by name, required time and amount of ingredients, with a download button,

+So that I have an ordered list of recipes.